Manquia/Distillery/Memory.md

   \______________________Memory_____________________/
 ```

-Looking at address 4 in the memory above, we see the byte "01101101".
+Looking at address 4 in the memory above, we see the _byte_ "01101101".
-Looking at address 0 in the memory above, we see the byte "01111110".
+Looking at address 0 in the memory above, we see the _byte_ "01111110".

 A pointer is basically an address location with a type which describes how to interpret that address's memory and move to other addresses of the same type which are next to it in memory.
-(See Pointers.txt for more details)
+(See [Pointers.md](https://github.com/Manquia/Distillery/blob/master/Pointer.md) for more details)

 Tier 2.00: Memory is Aligned
 ============================